Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: Conclusion

 \section{Conclusion}

 In this work, we described a simple yet effective way of artificially generating CS data to improve on the inter-sentential CS task.
 We showed that our collected read-speech test data is more reliable for performance evaluation than using artificially generated test data.
-We also saw that this approach can be treated as a data augmentation technique that improves the monolingual performance of multilingual models, without any changes in the model architecture.
-More importantly, we enable a language-agnostic multilingual model to automatically transcribe CS speech without providing any real CS data.
-Our experiments reveal that a model trained on CS data between language $x\leftrightarrow y$ and $y\leftrightarrow z$ is able to transcribe CS utterances with $x\leftrightarrow z$ as the two languages.
-In such a scenario our model (x-oenx) improves over the baseline multilingual model by 5,03\%WER.
+We also saw that the presented approach improves the monolingual performance of multilingual models, without any changes in the model architecture.
+More importantly, we enable a language-agnostic multilingual S2S model to automatically transcribe CS speech without providing any real CS data.
+Our experiments reveal that a model trained on artificial pseudo-CS data between language $x\leftrightarrow y$ and $y\leftrightarrow z$ is able to transcribe CS utterances with switches between languages $x\leftrightarrow z$.
+In such a scenario our model x-oenx (tenth row) Table~\ref{tab:res-c2-multi-zero} improves over the baseline multilingual model x-noCS by 5,03\%WER, column D-A-CS.
+These results are especially important as there are millions of multilingual speakers code-switching in their everyday life.
+Thus systems able to process these inputs are much needed even when there is no data for all language pairs.
+In the future, we want to use language pairs from previous work in order to be able to compare to those as well.